BDevDPaz/PDF_TLine_Extractor/replit.md

 # Overview

-This is an AI-powered PDF data extraction and analysis application built with Flask that uses Google's Gemini AI to intelligently process telecommunications billing PDFs.
-The system extracts call logs, message history, and data usage information using advanced AI with JSON Schema validation.
-It features a mobile-style interface with navigation tabs, interactive data visualization, and an AI chat assistant that can answer questions about extracted data.
-The application uses SQLite for data persistence and provides comprehensive analysis tools.
+This is an advanced AI-powered PDF data extraction and analysis application built with Flask that combines multiple extraction methods for optimal accuracy.
+The system uses enhanced regex patterns (based on proven telecommunications bill processors) as the primary extraction method, with Google's Gemini AI as intelligent fallback.
+It processes telecommunications billing PDFs to extract call logs, message history, and data usage information.
+The application features a mobile-style interface with navigation tabs, interactive data visualization, an AI chat assistant with direct PDF upload capability, and comprehensive analysis tools.
+Uses SQLite for data persistence with transaction-based integrity management.

 # User Preferences